 Table IA.
-Ranking Points Related to Project Discharge Category For Wastewater Treatment Facilities Project Discharge Category Description Combined Sewer Overflow (CSO) Correction of combined sewer systems and discharge points.
+Ranking Points Related to Project Discharge Category Fo or Wastewater Treatment Facilities Project Discharge Category Description Points Combined Sewer Overflow (CSO) Correction of combined sewer systems and discharge points.
 Includes elimination, relocation or consolidation of discharge points and construction of facilities or purchase of equipment to remove solids and floatables.
 250 Overflowing Sewers Via Infiltration/Inflow (I/I) Correction Correction of overloaded conveyance systems that experience intermittent overflows, resulting in discharges of raw or inadequately treated sewage.
 Projects include rehabilitation, repair, and/or replacement of the conveyance system.
 Also includes Interconnection/Cross-Connection abatement projects that address documented water quality impairments.
 250 Treatment Plant Improvements Upgrade of a treatment facility or elimination of an existing facility and connection to an alternative treatment facility to meet applicable treatment levels.
 Also includes security measures and I/I correction within the conveyance system, if cost-effective, to allow the treatment plant to meet applicable treatment levels.
-150 Sludge Treatment/Disposal Facilities Construction of sludge management facilities such as those for dewatering, land application, composting, and incinerator repair/improvements; includes wastewater and water supply sludges.
-100
+150 Construction of sludge management facilities such as

-Corrective Systems Construction of facilities to promote wastewater reuse or provide collection and/or conveyance, on-site management, treatment plants, or septage treatment to 50 improve existing wastewater management systems.
+Sludge Treatment/Disposal those for dewatering, land application, composting, and 100 Facilities incinerator repair/improvements; includes wastewater and water supply sludges.
+Construction of facilities to promote wastewater reuse or Corrective Systems provide collection and/or conveyance, on-site 50 management, treatment plants, or septage treatment to improve existing wastewater management systems.
 Correction of overloaded conveyance systems that do not Overloaded Sewers experience intermittent overflows as well as correction of Via Interconnections/Cross-Connections.
 Includes 50 Infiltration/Inflow (I/I) rehabilitation, repair, or replacement, as appropriate for Correction the system.

 Table IB.
-Ranking Points Related to Project Category for Stormwater and I Nonpoint Source Pollution Management Facilities Project Category Description Landfill Closure, Open Space Land Acquisition and Construction of measures to prevent and control pollutants from entering groundwater at non-operating municipal landfill sites and for wells (supply and 100 Conservation and Well Sealing monitoring).
+Ranking Points Related to Project Category for Stormwater and I Stormwater and Nonpoint Source Pollution Management Facilities Project Category Description Points Landfill Closure, Open Space Land Acquisition and Conservation and Well Sealing Construction of measures to prevent and control pollutants from entering groundwater at non-operating municipal landfill sites and for wells (supply and monitoring).
 Also included in this category are open space land acquisition and conservation projects that are associated with water quality benefits.
-Landfill Construction and Remedial Action Activities Construction of facilities to collect, convey and/or treat leachate and runoff from new publicly owned landfill cells or from sites that are known to contain contaminated or hazardous materials.
-75 Construction or rehabilitation of stormwater basins, sewer systems and storm drains, extension of outfall pipes, purchase of maintenance equipment (such as street sweepers, beach cleaning equipment, aquatic weed harvesters and skimmer boats).
+100 Landfill Construction and Remedial Action Activities Construction of facilities to collect, convey and/or treat leachate and runoff from new publicly owned landfill cells or from sites that are known to contain contaminated or hazardous materials.
+75 Stormwater Management and other NPS activities Construction or rehabilitation of stormwater basins, sewer systems and storm drains, extension of outfall pipes, purchase of maintenance equipment (such as street sweepers, beach cleaning equipment, aquatic weed harvesters and skimmer boats).
 Also included in this category are projects that stabilize streambanks, restore lakes or address runoff from salt storage facilities and the implementation of measures to reduce and/or control runoff from agricultural cropland activities and to address pollution concerns associated with manure runoff and feedlot operations.
-50
+50 the highest values are given for projects that discharge to water bodies with potable, recreational, and fishing uses.